rbergenl/_Alpha/issues/initial/initial-setup-website.md

     `);
     <ReactMarkdown source={ data.allStrapiPages.edges[0].node.body } />
     ```
-    - In *Terminal 1* start Strapi CMS locally and in *Terminal 2* run in the Website folder `npm start`.
+    - In *Terminal 1* start the Conent Management System locally and in *Terminal 2* run in the Website folder `npm start`.

-- Add a Sitemap:
-    - TODO: (and add it to robots.txt).

 # Ecommerce